delapuente/marsroverkata/README.md

 ## A simple test-suite

 For developing to be a little bit easier I wrote some tests.
-As long as you respect the API, your program should pass all the tests.
+As long as you respect the API, your program should pass all the tests (it should show `true` for all the logs).
 You can put them after your program or in a different script file.
 It's up to you:

 ```javascript
 console.log('Describing the Rover:');